hashicorp/terraform/website/source/docs/configuration/variables.html.md

 terraform apply -var-file=foo.tfvars -var-file=bar.tfvars
 ```

-**Note**: Variable files are evaluated in the order in which they are specified
+-> **Note**: Variable files are evaluated in the order in which they are specified
 on the command line.
-If a variable is defined in more than one variables file,
+If a variable is defined in more than one variable file,
 the last value specified is effective.

-### Precedence example:
+### Precedence example

 Both these files have the variable `baz` defined: